-20. The success of the Nike brand has resulted in significant counterfeiting of Nike's trademarks.
-In recent years, Nike has identified many fully interactive, e-commerce stores offering counterfeit Nike Products on online marketplace platforms such as Amazon, eBay, AliExpress, Alibaba, Wish.com, and DHgate, including the e-commerce stores operating under the Seller
+20. The success of the Nike brand has resulted in significant counterfeiting of the Nike Trademarks.
+In recent years, Nike has identified many fully interactive, e-commerce stores offering Counterfeit Nike Products on online marketplace platforms such as Amazon, eBay, AliExpress, Alibaba, Walmart, Wish.com, Etsy, and DHgate, including the e-commerce stores operating under the Seller Aliases.
+The Seller Aliases target consumers in this Judicial District and throughout the United States.
+According to U.S. Customs and Border Protection (CBP), most counterfeit products now come through international mail and express courier services (as opposed to containers) due to increased sales from offshore online counterfeiters.
+The Counterfeit Silk Road: Impact of Counterfeit Consumer Products Smuggled Into the United States prepared for The Buy Safe America Coalition by John Dunham & Associates (Exhibit 2).
+The bulk of counterfeit products sent to the United States "come from China and its dependent territories," accounting for over 90.6% of all cargo with intellectual property rights (IPR) violations.

-Aliases.
-The e-commerce stores operating under the Seller Aliases are offering for sale and/or selling Counterfeit Nike Products to consumers in this Judicial District and throughout the United States.
-E-commerce sales, including e-commerce stores like those of Defendants, have resulted in a sharp increase in the shipment of unauthorized products into the United States.
-Exhibit 2, Excerpts from Fiscal Year 2018 U.S. Customs and Border Protection ("CBP") Intellectual Property Seizure Statistics Report.
-Over 90% of all CBP intellectual property seizures were smaller international mail and express shipments, and over 85% of CBP seizures originated from mainland China and Hong Kong.
 Id.
+Of the \$1.23 billion in total IPR violations intercepted, \$1.12 billion was from China.
+Id.
 Counterfeit and pirated products account for billions in economic losses, resulting in tens of thousands of lost jobs for legitimate businesses and broader economic losses, including lost tax revenue.
+Id.